Events

 June 18th: Summercourt

-The main talk of the evening will be given by Dr Nigel Price – Gravity and the detection of gravitational waves: The history of gravity and the detection of gravitational waves.
+The main talk of the evening will be given by Dr Nigel Price – Neutrinos – what are they and why are they important to physics and astronomers.

 After the break Mike Griffiths 10 minute talk: Using your Ingenuity